 3.2 Model validation: quantification of damage by selective logging

 Decisive for the model validation was to objectively check whether the usage target had been achieved.
 Furthermore, model validation and verification should be successful independently of each other.
 Therefore, different inventory data sets from the verification were used for the validation test (T1 logging plots; cp. chap.
 2.2).
 The aim of the validation of the Paracou model was to answer our second research question: Is the calibrated forest model with the added management module able to represent the structure and dynamics of a selectively logged forest stand?
 The calibrated forest model served as a basis for the validation of the management module.
 The damage to the forest stand was defined as model parameter daml.
-The values were calculated from forest inventory data of the T1-RIL plots of the Paracou test site, depending on the dbh classes damdia.
+The values were calculated from forest inventory data of the T1-RIL plots of the Paracou test site, depending on the dbh-classes damdia.
 The number of commercial tree species harvested and the loss of mean annual aboveground biomass were investigated as simulation results.

 Fig. 3.2.a shows the temporal development of the aboveground biomass as a secondary succession after 1986.
 In order to make the time series (observed vs. simulated) comparable, the simulated disturbance event was assigned to the year of the observed disturbance event in 1986.
 Between 1986 and 2016, the difference between simulated and observed annual mean values of aboveground biomass per PFT should be less than the standard deviations sd of the observed attribute values.
 In the period under consideration (1987-2016), the variance of the simulated aboveground biomass deviated only little from the observed attribute values (R2 0.99084, rmse 4.63054).
 Only for PFT5, the model slightly underestimated biomass in the first years after selective logging until the year 2000.
 In contrast to the observed attribute values of PFT7 and PFT3 (fast-growing pioneer species), the simulated biomass shows a very short but significant peak (1987-1989).
 Simulated and observed curves stabilize themselves immediately afterwards.